Tosca: Act 3

 The third act's tranquil beginning provides a brief respite from the drama.
 An introductory 16-bar theme for the horns will later be sung by Cavaradossi and Tosca in their final duet.
 The orchestral prelude which follows portrays the Roman dawn; the pastoral aura is accentuated by the shepherd boy's song, and the sounds of sheep bells and church bells, the authenticity of the latter validated by Puccini's early morning visits to Rome.
 Themes reminiscent of Scarpia, Tosca and Cavaradossi emerge in the music, which changes tone as the drama resumes with Cavaradossi's entrance, to an orchestral statement of what becomes the melody of his aria "E lucevan le stelle".

 This is a farewell to love and life, "an anguished lament and grief built around the words 'muoio disperato' (I die in despair)".
 Puccini insisted on the inclusion of these words, and later stated that admirers of the aria had treble cause to be grateful to him: for composing the music, for having the lyrics written, and "for declining expert advice to throw the result in the waste-paper basket".
 The lovers' final duet "Amaro sol per te", which concludes with the act's opening horn music, did not equate with Ricordi's idea of a transcendental love duet which would be a fitting climax to the opera.
 Puccini justified his musical treatment by citing Tosca's preoccupation with teaching Cavaradossi to feign death.

 The execution of Cavaradossi.
 Soldiers fire, as Tosca looks away.
 Metropolitan Opera before 1914.

 In the execution scene which follows, a theme emerges, the incessant repetition of which reminded Newman of the Transformation Music which separates the two parts of act 1 in Wagner's Parsifal.
-In the final bars, as Tosca evades Spoletta and leaps to her death, the theme of "E lucevan le stelle" is played tutta forze (as loudly as possible).
+In the final bars, as Tosca evades Spoletta and leaps to her death, the theme of "E lucevan le stelle" is played tutta forza (as loudly as possible).
 This choice of ending has been strongly criticised by analysts, mainly because of its specific association with Cavaradossi rather than Tosca.
 Kerman mocked the final music, "Tosca leaps, and the orchestra screams the first thing that comes into its head."
 Budden, however, argues that it is entirely logical to end this dark opera on its blackest theme.
 According to historian and former opera singer Susan Vandiver Nicassio: "The conflict between the verbal and the musical clues gives the end of the opera a twist of controversy that, barring some unexpected discovery among Puccini's papers, can never truly be resolved."